ruchit1131/node-login/README.md

 # Registration Form

-### A MERN stack app which contains 2 pages, Register and Login.
+### An Express, Node, Mongoose app which contains 2 pages, Register and Login.
 Register page is used to fill in data and register, Login page is used to login.